hannutt/traffichelp/README.md

 The user can also zoom in on the weather camera image using the HTML slider component.
 The slider component has a minimum value of 1, a maximum value of 3, and a step between values ​​of 0.1.
 The slider component changes the CSS value of the img element's transformation scale.
 The value is stored in the State variable and passed to the img element's style property.

+By selecting the "Switch automatically every 60 seconds" checkbox, the user can automate the camera switching.
+The timing is implemented using the setInterval method

 ![alt text](src/images/weatherCam.png)

 ROAD TRAFFIC DATA